aarenson/PHPCap/docs-md/UserGuide1.md

 ...
 ```

+If you can successfully run the test program with the change above, then
-But unless your system has already been set up to verify connections, you will need to create a
+it should mean that your system is set up to do SSL verification by default.
-certificate file
+However, if the above change causes an SSL certificate error,
+you will need take additional steps to get SSL verification to work.

+One approach to getting SSL verification to work is to create a
-for this, and add it also.
+certificate file for this, and add specify it in your program.
 Information on creating the file
 can be found here: [CA Certificate file](CACertificateFile.md)

 Assuming the file was created with the name 'USERTrustRSACertificationAuthority.crt' and is in